Porsche Repair Oh my! RennsportKC

 First thing we had to get rid of was the super skinny kirky seat that you jammed your tail bone on every time you tried to get in the car.
 We replaced it with a fiberglass OMP seat, but had to remount the sliders, etc to make the seat fit.

 With the seat in place, next up was to install a quick release hub.
 Using Rothsports system along with a momo wheel, we now have one of the best quick releases out there.
 Super easy to use, no guesswork trying to figure out where the wheel clicks in at.
+We really recommend looking for professionals like the ones found at the automotive repair macon ga shop whenever you are in need of an auto repair, it is better to leave it to the professionals.

 A new set of 6 point harnesses and the Honey Badger is ready to go terrorize some cars!